 The gallery represents artists in Shanghai, New York & Hong Kong who are established, mid- or late-career, with works in major museums and private collections.

 Our guiding idea is that art is for life.
 It goes hand-in-hand with critical thinking and the ability to conceptualize and affect people.
-Making art requires experimentation with form and material.
+Making art comes about by experimentation with form and material.
 It is a skill in itself, and draws together the skill sets of logic, reading, and maths.
 Since 2016, we offer recycled art workshops at schools and corporations, to highlight the need for circular economy and new ways of using material resources.